astergu/AI-Catchup/ML-Courses/Stanford/CS224N_NLP_with_Deep_Learning/assignments/assignment2/README.md

 ## Coding: Implementing word2vec

-In this part you will implmenet the word2vec model and train your own word vectors with stochastic gradient descent (SGD).
+In this part you will implement the word2vec model and train your own word vectors with stochastic gradient descent (SGD).
 Before you begin, first run the following commands within the assignment directory in order to create the appropriate conda virtual environment.
 You'll probably want to implement and test each part of this section in order, since the questions are cumulative.

 ```bash
 conda env create -f env.yml